Thermal hydraulics: Flow boiling

 Flow boiling is boiling at a flowing fluid.
 Compared with pool boiling, flow boiling heat transfer depends on many factors including flow pressure, mass flow rate, fluid type, upstream condition, wall materials, system geometry, and applied heat flux.
 Characterization of flow boiling requires comprehensive consideration of operating condition.
 In 2021 a prototype electric vehicle charging cable using flow boiling was able to remove 24.22 kW of heat, allowing the charging current to reach 2,400 amps, far higher than state of the art charging cables that top out at 520 amps.

 Critical Heat Flux

 Heat transfer coefficient due to nucleate boiling increases with wall superheat until they reach a certain point.
 When the applied heat flux exceeds the certain limit, heat transfer capability of the flow decreases or significantly drops.
-Normally, the critical heat flux corresponds to DNB in PWR and dryout in BWR.
+Normally, the critical heat flux (CHF) corresponds to departure from nucleate boiling (DNB) in pressurized water reactor (PWR) and dryout in boiling water reactor (BWR).
 The reduced heat transfer coefficient seen in post-DNB or post-dryout is likely to result in damaging of the boiling surface.
 Understanding of the exact point and triggering mechanism related to critical heat flux is a topic of interest.